ExpressLRS/Docs/docs/software/updating/wifi-updating.md

 <img src="https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-Hardware/master/img/software.png">

-**Starting with v1.1.0, there will be a total of 3 Methods to flash your devices via WiFi**
+**With the release of v1.1.0, there will be a total of 3 Methods to flash your devices via WiFi**

 ## Method 1: Hotspot